leonjza/frida-boot/course/2-chapter-2/sleep.md

 In `gdb` we have the same addres for `sleep`.
 Neat!
 Now again, ASLR will make this address change everytime a binary is run, so let's see if using `0xcad60` as an offset for the function from libc's base address will get us at the same location.

-To do this start `gdb` on the `sleep_test` binary again and set a breakpoint on the `main` function with `b *main`.
+To do this start `gdb` on the `wpewleep_test` binary again and set a breakpoint on the `main` function with `b *main`.
 Next, run the binary with `r` and the program should pause after hitting the breakpoint.
 At this point the shared libraries should all have been loaded.
 Next, have a look at the processes memory map with `info proc map` (or `vmmap`):

 ```text
 gef➤  info proc map